 “If customers are unable to achieve the minimum download speed advised at point of sale [they would be allowed to end their contract early].
 We charge an early termination fee equal to the cost of the remaining contract term.”

 A free Wi-Fi router is a standard part of most broadband deals but if you’ve been with the same provider for a while this hardware may be outdated.
-And of course routers can sometimes fail well ahead of their expected life.
+And of course like anything else routers can sometimes fail ahead of their expected lifespan.

 What can you do if your router is old or broken?
 Speak to the provider.
 These devices are a minor cost in the grand scheme of things and given a good reason most ISPs will be willing to supply new hardware for free (though postage costs may apply).

 Some ISPs do allow you to use your own hardware, sometimes retaining the free router as a modem.
 While it's not essential to do this it is a good way to get better quality hardware (benefiting from stronger Wi-Fi signal, for example) with more rigorous security.

 “We’ve worked hard with our partners to develop routers which suit a wide range of needs and home.
 All customer enquiries are treated on a case-by-case basis, and if customers find that their router is no longer working, EE’s customer service team will talk them through a variety of troubleshooting steps to help them diagnose the problem.
 If this does not work, hardware upgrades are usually issued without any cost to the customer.”